pglira/robot-mapping-exercises-by-stachniss/README.md

 - Lecturer: Cyrill Stachniss
 - Tutors: Rainer Kuemmerle and Fabrizio Nenci

 I've rewritten all examples in the [Julia](https://julialang.org) language.
+The EKF SLAM algorithm also in C++.

 Lecture recordings are available on [YouTube](https://www.youtube.com/playlist?list=PLgnQpQtFTOGQrZ4O5QzbIHgl3b1JHimN_).